zikolas/es1688go/README.md

       Another World on SB direct-DAC.
 KXL-C101 + polite-window matrix re-run still to do.

-## The `MPU 330(?)` bug (fixed in 1.2)

-CARDGO (this project's working name) 1.0/1.1 printed `MPU 330(?)` + "not confirmed" on every machine even though the MPU worked perfectly.
-After an epic three-machine hunt through every environmental theory (full forensic log in `doc/DERIVATION.md`, 2026-07-18 — worth reading as a cautionary tale), the cause was **one instruction** in the probe, introduced when porting OB1688GO's hardcoded ports to the `[o_mpu]` variable: the DX reload between `cmp al,0FEh` and its `jne` used `inc dx`, which rewrites ZF — so the branch tested the `inc`'s flags, not the compare's.
-The probe received the FEh ACK **every time**, read it (consuming it), then discarded the verdict and timed out polling an empty FIFO.
-The parents were immune because they reloaded DX with flag-preserving `mov`s.
-Diagnostic tools (`probes/MPUTEST.COM`, `MPUTST2.COM`) accidentally used the correct shape, which is why they always "proved the hardware fine" — they were right.

 ## Provenance

 Built entirely clean-room, merging three clean-room parents.
 Sources: each